Analysis | For the Wizards, Game 1 was there for the taking. Then the Sixers took it.

 But Beal was as sloppy as his backcourt mate and also committed six turnovers, including a pair during Washington’s fourth-quarter scoring drought.

 After the loss, the Wizards maintained optimism.
 And why not?
 Playoff newbies such as Gafford (12 points on 6-for-6 shooting) and Rui Hachimura (12 points in 36 minutes) didn’t look completely overwhelmed.
 Davis Bertans rediscovered his three-point stroke and made four of the team’s eight deep shots.
-There was reason to describe Sunday’s second-half stumble as minor blip, a message delivered by Brooks and several players.
+There was reason to describe Sunday’s second-half stumble as a minor blip, a message delivered by Brooks and several players.

 “They won the first game.
 If it was last week, the play-in tournament, it would not be a good feeling right now, but it’s [first to] four,” Brooks said.

-“We didn’t play great at all … I think we still got a couple levels we can tap into,” Beal said.
+“We didn’t play great at all. . . .
+I think we still got a couple levels we can tap into,” Beal said.

 “We weren’t even playing close to the level we can play.
 At this moment, it’s a good sign,” Bertans said.